Soneso/stellar-swift-wallet-sdk/README.md

 - SEP-12: [Providing KYC info](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0012.md)
 - SEP-38: [Quotes](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0038.md)

-This functionality is not yet implemented.
+This functionality is not yet completely implemented.
 We will provide all details as soon as it is ready.
 Stay tuned!

 #### Documentation and Test Cases